joeasley-clgx/GitTheCommits/README.md

 Once set up properly, you just enter your item numbers and run the program.

 ## Setup
+1. Ensure you have a Python 3 version installed on your machine.
+(Tool developed with version 3.10.5)
-1. Install all the packages listed in [requirements.txt](https://github.com/joeasley-clgx/GitTheCommits/blob/main/requirements.txt).
+2. Install all the packages listed in [requirements.txt](https://github.com/joeasley-clgx/GitTheCommits/blob/main/requirements.txt).
-2. Create a [Personal Access Token](https://github.com/settings/tokens) for this project to use.
+3. Create a [Personal Access Token](https://github.com/settings/tokens) for this project to use.
 Ensure that this token has "repo" access, especially if using this tool with a private repository.
-3. Fill in the top three fields in [settings.json](https://github.com/joeasley-clgx/GitTheCommits/blob/main/settings.json) (`GitHubToken`, `TargetRepository`, `TargetBranch`)
+4. Fill in the top three fields in [settings.json](https://github.com/joeasley-clgx/GitTheCommits/blob/main/settings.json) (`GitHubToken`, `TargetRepository`, `TargetBranch`)
+    - `GitHubToken` is the Personal Access Token your created in step 3.
+    - `TargetRepository` is the path to the repository.
+(Example: "organization/project", "joeasley-clgx/GitTheCommits")
+    - `TargetBranch` is the branch to grab commits from.
+Most often this will be the development branch.

 # Usage
 First, you'll need to gather all the Jira item numbers you wish to merge.